michaelwinch/CdkEcsFargateTemplate/README.md

 By this point, we have created a new repo and set up the framework of the code we need.
 This is a good place to push what you've got so far and take a break.

 Next, we will create a docker image from your app code and run it locally.
-It will include scripts that you'll reuse a lot, you can use your preferred method for this but I'm using `yarn` here.
+It will include scripts that you'll reuse a lot.
+You can use your preferred method for this, but I'm using `yarn` here.

 1. Create a `.dockerignore` file
     1. I let Rider generate mine when creating a new solution at one point, and have just been reusing it
 2. Create a `Dockerfile`
-    1. I let Rider generate this too but I edited it to work with paket insted of nuget
+    1. I let Rider generate this too, but I edited it to work with paket instead of nuget
     2. Main changes are copying the tool manifest and paket files, and restoring those before running `dotnet build` and `dotnet publish`
     3. It's worth spending time here to understand the main dockerfile commands by reading the docker documentation
         1. FROM